22H71A05I3/Bug-Detection-and-Fixing/README.md

 - **Advanced Data Pipeline**
   Automate the entire pipeline—from data collection and preprocessing to model inference and result generation—to support large-scale and scalable deployments.
+### 🚧 Limitations

+While the system performs well in detecting and fixing bugs using pretrained models, there are some limitations to consider:
+- **Language Specificity**
+  Currently, the pipeline only supports **Python** code.
+It does not work with other programming languages like Java, C++, etc.

+- **No Fine-tuning**
+  Pretrained models are used as-is (inference mode).
+Without fine-tuning, the model might not capture project-specific coding styles or edge cases.

+- **Error Granularity**
+  The model detects the presence of a bug but may not always provide **specific line numbers** or granular location of the error..

+- **Evaluation Bias**
+  Evaluation metrics are based on a specific dataset (CodeNet).
+Real-world performance might vary on different datasets or environments.

 ##  Conclusion